tbuller/CV/README.md

 - Translated valuation summaries from Spanish to English for presentation to clients
 - Worked on pricing for new properties based on identified key variables

+**The Ice Wharf (Wetherspoons)**
+_Bar Staff_

+- Customer service in a fast-paced environment
+- Good people skills required for (often intoxicated) clientele

 ## Skills

-Your previous experience is really important.
-You will need to make it really clear to someone who has not worked in your field before exactly how your experience will be useful in software development.
+**Your previous experience is really important.
+You will need to make it really clear to someone who has not worked in your field before exactly how your experience will be useful in software development.**

-Consider skills relevent to software development.
+**Consider skills relevent to software development.
 Then consider projects you've worked on before Makers that you feel proud of and/or you think are relevent to technology.
-Good examples clearly explain the impact you've had.
+Good examples clearly explain the impact you've had.**

+#### Fast Learner
+- Capable of learning and working on the fly.
+I had to balance exam study and full-time work at PwC, which taught me to be resourceful with my time.
+- Learned new technologies such as React and MongoDB while working on projects.
+This taught me that I can thrive under pressure, and also that this was the best way to learn new technologies; applying them while doing research and learning.
+- Used to being thrown in at the deep end: whether moving to a French school with zero French, or joining a Spanish company and working full-time in my third language

 Here's an example